noghartt/blog/src/content/blog/paxos-made-simple-with-rust.md

 are right at a given moment.

 At that moment, one of the more important aspects of a distributed system shows up: the consensus.
-The consensus in that system will ensure that every participant agrees on a single state, even if someone fails.
+Where every participant agrees on a single state, even if some actor fails.

 Consensus plays an important role in systems that need to bring data consistency around the current state.
 Some use cases where consensus brings a strong advantage